May 20, 2024 by Samantha Wilson

 Builder: Edmund Hartt’s shipyard, Boston

-It was the longest serving battleship in the US Navy and world’s oldest commissioned naval vessel - United States Constitution was named by George Washington, the first president himself after the United States Constitution.
+“Old Ironsides,” a three-masted wooden frigate, is the longest serving battleship in the U.S. Navy and the world’s oldest commissioned naval vessel.
+Her name was submitted to President George Washington in honor of the United States Constitution.
 The main duties of the USS Constitution were to protect American merchant ships against French fleets and to fight Barbary pirates.

 Launch year: 1820